 Homeowners are therefore able to release quick equity from the property and reduce the monthly accommodation expenses, all while staying in the same home.
 Often the rent is much lower than the owner’s previous mortgage repayments, as it is in line with local rates.
 In rare cases, where the rent is higher than mortgage repayments, the tenants are often able to negotiate a lower rate with the new owner.
 Many people, especially established families, find the idea of staying in their existing home and paying rent, rather than a mortgage, highly appealing.

 Sell and rent back is especially useful for homeowners who are struggling to meet mortgage repayments or are facing repossession.
 The seller will receive a lump sum for their property, albeit slightly below market value.
 The money can then be used to clear any outstanding debt and settle the balance of the mortgage.

-Using a sell and rent back service has no additional costs.
-Accelerate Homes, will cover all legal, surveyor and administration costs which means the money you receive is yours to keep.
+Using a sell and rent back service has no additional costs, and many buyers will cover all legal, surveyor and administration costs which means the money you receive is yours to keep.

 Historically, the sell and rent back concept was largely unregulated.
 Unethical companies operated and targeted financially challenged homeowners who were often in extreme distress.
 The homeowners typically entered into an agreement without the opportunity to consult legal advice.
 As a result, the chosen option may not have been the best for their circumstance.